Consulting authority essay

 • diagnosis of fragile architecture, side effects, tests, and deployment posture

-When the process is unclear, the same audit can review validation gates, task boundaries, ownership, and implementation sequencing before generated changes accumulate without enough evidence.
+When the process is unclear, the same audit can review validation gates, task boundaries, ownership, and next-step sequencing before generated changes accumulate without enough evidence.

 • planning or actively managing AI-assisted development